 Jennifer (Bowers) Pang is President of Pang Communications, a division of Global Sourcing LLC.
-With more than 20 years of public relations experience, she specializes in developing integrated communications programs that use all methods of communications to deliver results.
-Jennifer is well versed in media relations, including crisis communications and business-to-business marketing, media spokesperson training, special event planning and promotions, community relations and digital strategy.
+With more than 25 years of public relations experience, she specializes in developing strategic communications programs that use all methods of communications to deliver results.
+Jennifer is well versed in media relations, including crisis communications and business-to-business marketing, media spokesperson training, special event planning and promotions, community relations, executive positioning, and of course, digital strategy and execution.
 Jennifer works hand-in-hand with her clients to develop and implement award-winning integrated marketing programs dedicated to providing measurable results.

 Jennifer founded Pang Communications in 2006, after nearly five years at Hawaii’s largest full-service integrated marketing services firm where she served as a director for the corporate communications group.
 During this tenure, Jennifer worked with many Hawaii companies in a wide variety of fields including retail, real estate, design and construction, shipping, technology and economic development, as well as financial institutions and law firms.
 She provided strategic counsel and implementation for a variety of communications programs, developed branding and key messages, media trained spokespeople, and organized and executed events.